-In the Yaz lawsuits pending around the country, plaintiffs’ lawyers argue that blood clots are unacceptable risk of Bayer’s decision to add drospirenone to birth control pills.
+In the Yaz lawsuits pending around the country, plaintiffs’ lawyers argue that blood clots are an unacceptable risk of Bayer’s decision to add drospirenone to birth control pills.
 It is not just plaintiffs’ attorneys beating that drum.
-Numerous studies have been published in recent years which showed an increase in risk of blot clot formation in birth control users, and showed decrease in risk with decreases in estrogen dose.
+Numerous studies have been published in recent years which showed an increase in the risk of blot clot formation in birth control users and showed a decrease in risk with decreases in estrogen dose.
 But does Yaz/Yasmin cause particular risks?

 The study showed that current users of birth control pills containing levonorgestrel, were 3 times more likely to have a confirmed venous thrombosis (blood clot in the vein), and women using desogestrel, drospirenone, gestodene or cyproterone acetate were 6 to 7 times more likely to have venous thrombosis, two times greater risk than levonorgestrel.

 Yesterday, the FDA released its final report on combination oral contraceptives, a retrospective study conducted on 835,826 women aged 10-55.
-The study found that use of drospirenone/ethinyl estradiol tablet, norelgestromin/ethinyl estradiol transdermal patch and etonogestrel/estradiol vaginal ring were all associated with increased risk of venous thromboembolism, both deep vein thrombosis and pulmonary embolism.
-The finding that the etonogestrel/estradiol vaginal ring was associated with increased risk of venous thromboembolism is a new finding that warrants further investigation, raising new concern for this device.
+The study found that the use of drospirenone/Ethinyl estradiol tablet, norelgestromin/Ethinyl estradiol transdermal patch, and etonogestrel/estradiol vaginal ring were all associated with increased risk of venous thromboembolism, both deep vein thrombosis, and pulmonary embolism.
+The finding that the etonogestrel/estradiol vaginal ring was associated with an increased risk of venous thromboembolism is a new finding that warrants further investigation, raising new concern for this device.
 The risks of combination oral contraceptives will be further discussed by the FDA at an advisory board meeting on December 8, 2011.

-I think there is going to be a “soft” Yaz recall in the next two years in which Bayer takes Yaz and Yasmin off the market, citing the decline in sales.
+I think there will be a “soft” Yaz recall in the next two years in which Bayer takes Yaz and Yasmin off the market, citing the decline in sales.
 Meanwhile, women will continue to suffer from Yaz/Yasmin related deep vein thrombosis and pulmonary embolism.